Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 When using the embedded journal, before each update operation in Alluxio is committed, a journal entry corresponding to the operation must be written and flushed to disk in a write-ahead-log (WAL) at all masters.
 If the WAL is located on a disk that is frequently accessed by other processes, the performance of update operations in Alluxio may suffer.
-This may be the case if, for example, if the WAL shares a disk with the [basic logging]({{ '/en/administration/Basic-Logging.html' | relativize_url }}) operations.
+This may be the case if, for example, the WAL shares a disk with the [basic logging]({{ '/en/administration/Basic-Logging.html' | relativize_url }}) operations.

 For optimal performance it may be useful to dedicate a disk specifically to the journal.